 Some students entering the College of Technology, Architecture and Applied Engineering who previously obtained an official Associate’s degree from an approved and accredited institution MAY receive credit for one (1) CO-OP course.
 CO-OP course credit is only granted once the Associate’s degree appears on the student’s BGSU transcripts and is officially verified by BGSU’s Office of Registration & Records.
 Students should consult with their academic advisor to determine if they qualify.

 Students who complete basic military training may receive credit for one co-op course.
 Once completed, the student must submit documentation to BGSU’s Office of Registration and Records verifying they have completed basic military training.
-It is the student’s responsibility to consult with their academic advisor to ensure the substitution has been made.
+Students should consult with Non-traditional and Military services in conjunction with their academic advisor to ensure the substitution has been made.

 Once completed, the student must submit documentation to the BGSU’s Office of Registration and Records.
 It is the student s responsibility to consult with their academic advisor to ensure the waiver has been made.

 Summer: 6 weeks (includes two additional weeks of academic training (catch-up) for students that missed freshman and possibly sophomore Air Force ROTC coursework) (Prior to 2014)

 Students must have two years of course work remaining (program requires students for two years following camp to fulfill program requirements).
 For the traditional four year students, camp occurs before the junior year.
 However, if a student is a senior and plans on attending graduate school, they may attend camp during the summer prior to graduate program start date.
 If a student is a senior and is not planning on attending graduate school, their current academic program must be extended by two years.